ibrahim5126/ibrahim5126/README.md

 **AiScream** — a Python karaoke sync tool, built from scratch.
 Solved real timing-drift between audio playback and lyric display through iterative timestamp handling.
 No tutorial existed for this — just an idea and a lot of failed attempts before it worked.
 `Status: Working build ✅`

-## 🎮 PATH THREE — GAME DEV (BEGINNER, HONEST ABOUT IT)
+## 🎮 PATH THREE — GAME DEV

 **Uwasa (噂)** — a horror game anthology concept for Unreal Engine 5, rooted in Japanese urban legends and the dread of ordinary life quietly going wrong.

 `Status: Concept / pre-production`
 `Philosophy: Restraint over jump scares — the unseen is scarier than the shown`

-Not shipped yet.
-Not pretending it is.
-This is early, and that's fine.
+Early-stage — design and worldbuilding first, build second.

 ## 🐧 PATH FOUR — LINUX / MIKU OS